oat-sa/tao-mobile-app/README.md

 The app entry point is the file `www/index.html`

 This file bootstraps the phonegap/cordova framework.
-It is recommended to don't navigate to other files, even internally, each entrypoins create a new Cordova process.
+It is recommended to don't navigate to other files, even internally, each entry point create a new Cordova process.

 ### App targets and support